BeepIsla/csgo-queue-block/README.md

 This was used to block players from queuing. **This has been patched and no longer works!**

 If you got perma blocked, sorry.
-I never intended for it to cause problems, a bit of annoyance and that's it, but all fun things have to come to and end, especially when they get abused as more people learn about it.
+I never intended for it to cause problems, a bit of annoyance and that's it, but all fun things have to come to an end, especially when they get abused as more people learn about it.

 Timeline: